 Teeth WhiteningHaving a beautiful smile may be easier than you think.
 Many people achieve the smile of their dreams with our simple whitening procedures.
 We offer in-office whitening and at-home whitening with custom trays.

 It’s safe, quick and inexpensive.
 Just let us know at any appointment if you would like to receive a whitening consult.
-You can lighten only your upper teeth or both the upper and the lower, depending on how much of each shows when you talk and smile.
+You can choose to lighten only your upper teeth or both the upper and the lower, depending on how much of each shows when you talk and smile.

 Our in-office whitening procedure starts with placing a barrier around your gum-line.
 Then, a whitening agent is applied to the front surfaces of your teeth and a light is positioned to activate the material.
 The material is applied 3-4 times and then everything is removed.
-This is provided by a specially trained dental assistant or hygienist.
+This service is provided by a specially trained dental assistant or hygienist.

 Our at-home whitening procedure begins with impressions of your teeth that are used to make models for your custom trays.
 In approximately one week, your custom trays will be ready for pick up.
 We provide a special whitening agent that you place into the clear trays.
 With only an hour of wear per day, our special whitening agent lifts stains right out of your enamel in a very short time without permanently altering tooth structure or existing dental work in any way.
 When your teeth reach the brightness you want, then only the occasional “touch up” treatment will be required to maintain your new smile.